What is the Erroneous AAT decision?

 Firstly, the Member erred in her failure to draw a distinction between a de facto relationship and a spousal relationship.
 A spouse is defined in section 5F of the Migration Act as a person in a married relationship with another person.
 Subsection (2) elaborates on a married relationship, which would involve an exercise of factual finding.
 I reasonably predict that if the Member conducted the exercise, she would have been satisfied that the married relationship had existed for the applicant.
 However, a de facto relationship is subject to different criteria stipulated in reg.
 2.03A.
 The Member erroneously held that the applicant was a de facto partner when she was, in fact, a spouse of Mr. Kuan.

 I consider the decision by the Member was wrong and erroneous.
 As a result, the applicant was denied the student visa as the secondary applicant of her husband, to which she was lawfully entitled.
-She could appeal this decision for judicial review, incurring considerable legal fees which is quite excessive for a 27-year old person.
-Otherwise, she would have to live with this refusal record which would likely be disclosed jeopardizing future visa applications if she decide to migrate to any country, including Australia.
-This was indeed unfair for Ms Chen and her loving husband, Mr Kuan.
+She could appeal this decision for judicial review, incurring considerable legal fees which are quite excessive for a 27-year old person.
+Otherwise, she would have to live with this refusal record which would likely be disclosed jeopardizing future visa applications if she decides to migrate to any country, including Australia.
+This was indeed unfair for Ms. Chen and her loving husband, Mr. Kuan, and this decision of the Tribunal should be put in review by the judiciary.